HSC English March 2014 Board Paper

 5. Rewrite the following sentences in the ways instructed:

 Ans.
-Our young people do not spend as much time in their classrooms as before their T.V. set.
+Our young people do not spend as much time in their classrooms as they do before their T.V. set.

 Ans.
-The T.V. does serve not only as a medium of education but also as an entertainment.
+The T.V. serves not only as a medium of education but also of entertainment.

 Ans.
 It is my consideration that T.V. is one of the greatest scientific achievements of our times.